AaronEhambram/hypascore_localization/README.md

 To generate the .map-file from the .osm, line 10 needs to be modified to specify the destination file and in line 14 you need to specify the input osm file.
 Then you can run the python-script.

 ### Contractor Test Files
 The test-files for the contractors that can be found in `src/contractors` are also built as executables.
 The interactive demos can be launched by starting the repective nodes.
-To start the No-Cross Contractor (left) and Polygon Separator (right) demos oyu need to type the follwing command:
+To start the No-Cross Contractor (left) and Polygon Separator (right) demos you need to type the following commands:
 ```bash
 rosrun i_vil_slam_in_map test_ctcnocross_node
 rosrun i_vil_slam_in_map test_seppolygon_node